These mini tiramisu in a glass, with their incredible layers of coffee and cream flavour, are truly simple to make and totally irresistible.

 Tips and tricks

-- Don’t overwhip the mascarpone: The mascarpone only needs to be beaten long enough to combine everything smoothly.
-If you overbeat it, it can curdle.
+• Don’t overwhip: The cream should only be whipped until soft peak stage.
+If you whip it too long, you risk making it turn grainy.
+The mascarpone only needs to be beaten long enough to combine everything smoothly.
+If you overbeat either, they can curdle.

 FAQs